jeoliva222/DND-Game/README.md

 Music and character pain sound borrowed from Doom (1993) by ID Software.
 Most sound sources taken and modified from freesound.org.
 Voice-based sound effects recorded and modified by Jackson Oliva using Cockos Reaper.
-Art created by Jackson Oliva using Adobe Photoshop.
+Art created by Jackson Oliva using Adobe Photoshop and Paint.net.